easystats/datawizard/README.md

 <!-- ***Hockety pockety wockety woss, you can cite i-it from JOSS*** <sup>(soon)</sup> -->
 <!-- ***Hockety pockety wockety wass, datawizard saves your ass! :sparkles:*** -->

-Most courses and tutorials about statistical analysis and modelling focus on the different methods and assume that you have a cleaned and tidy dataset at your disposal.
-In practice however, it is very rare to obtain the dataset you’re going to analyze without cleaning values, creating new columns, reshaping the dataset, or transforming some variables.
-It is therefore essential to have some tools to perform these tedious tasks.

-Here comes `datawizard`, a lightweight package to easily manipulate, clean, transform, and prepare your data for analysis.
+`datawizard` is a lightweight package to easily manipulate, clean, transform, and prepare your data for analysis.
 It is part of the [easystats ecosystem](https://easystats.github.io/blog/), a suite of R packages to deal with your entire statistical analysis, from cleaning the data to reporting the results.

+Most courses and tutorials about statistical modeling assume that you are working with a clean and tidy dataset.
+In practice, however, a major part of doing statistical modeling is preparing your data–cleaning up values, creating new columns, reshaping the dataset, or transforming some variables. `datawizard` provides easy to use tools to perform these common, critical, and sometimes tedious data preparation tasks.

 # Installation